The ACLU of Ohio is committed to repealing the death penalty in Ohio once and for all.

 - The death penalty is at least three times more expensive than other sentencing options.
 It is estimated that death penalty trials cost Ohio taxpayers as much as $16 million dollars per year.

 The ACLU of Ohio is fighting to abolish the death penalty in Ohio along with Ohioans to Stop Executions, Intercommunity Justice and Peace Center and a broad group of partners from faith leaders to conservative allies and everyone in-between.
 The moment is ripe for repeal.
 Public support for repealing Ohio’s death penalty has never been higher.
-At the Statehouse, a bipartisan team is backing this new legislative push.
-HB 183 and SB 103 are identical, companion bills that would repeal Ohio’s death penalty.
+At the Statehouse, a bipartisan team is backing this new legislative push - Senate Bill 101 would repeal Ohio’s death penalty.
 Both bills have strong bipartisan support, demonstrating how important repeal is to both sides of the aisle.
 Whether it’s due to racial disparity, fiscal, or innocence concerns, Ohioans agree that it is time to put an end to this broken system.

 Currently, 23 states plus Washington D.C. have cut ties with the death penalty; Ohio can and should be the next.